MinecraftU/mcu-curriculum/sequence_4/section_3.md

 `super` calls the constructor of `CopperBlock`'s parent, `Block` (don't worry about this too much for now).
 We mainly want to focus on the rest of the functions.
 Each of them defines an attribute of our `CopperBlock` block, most of which should be obvious from the name.
 For example, `setStepSound` determines which sound the block will make when placed. `setHarvestLevel` determines what type and level of tool is required to successfully mine it (the number 2 means iron).
 The keyword `this` means that the function is part of the class whose constructor you're currently in, `CopperBlock` in this case (don't worry about this too much, either).

 However, simply making a new class is not enough.
 To actually add our block into the game, we need to register it with Minecraft Forge.
 Open the `CopperMod` class from the left side of the screen (it might still be called `ExampleMod` initally; just rename it to `CopperMod` if so).
-Add the variable declaration line and the `registerBlock` line.
-The second argument of `registerBlock` sets up the name of the block as "modid_blockname" and lets us use the same code to create a standardized naming system for all of our blocks.
+Add the variable declaration line and the `registerBlock` line shown below.
+The second argument of `registerBlock` sets up the name of the block as "_modid_\__blockname_" and lets us use the same code to create a standardized naming system for all of our blocks.
 In addition, by using our _MODID_ in the names of our blocks, we can make sure there won't be any overlaps with any other mods we may want to add.

 ```java
 public static CopperBlock copperBlock;  //static variable declaration